ffont/ismir2016/docs/analyze_dataset.md

 # Instructions for analyzing datasets

 Every folder in the `settings.DATA` directory is treated as a dataset.
-Initially, each dataset should contain the following file structure (see [Instructions for creating the datasets](TODO link)):
+Initially, each dataset should contain the following file structure (see [Instructions for setting up datasets](create_dataset.md)):

 ```
 dataset_name/